mbergmann-sh/AmigaED/README.md

 you might also add this folder to your search path instead!

 # Roadmap - wanted features (at least hopefully planned...)
-- make error console output clickable, jump to error line
+- make error console output clickable, jump to error line [partially done, VBCC only ATM]
+- write a _better_ error parser!!
 - make the editor drag'n'drop-aware
 - implement inserts and snippets [mostly done]
 - add a search/replace dialog   [partially done]